Everything you need to know about Sen. Menendez's bribery trial

 What is the case about?

 The allegations at the heart of the case begin soon after Menendez was elected to the Senate in 2006.
-Melgen, who defense attorneys claim was simply acting as a friend and supporter of the senator.
-He allegedly began flying Menendez on a private jet to and from his Dominican Republic villa for weekend getaways free of charge -- all of which Menendez failed to report.
+Melgen, who defense attorneys claim was simply acting as a friend and supporter of the senator, allegedly began flying Menendez on a private jet to and from his Dominican Republic villa for weekend getaways free of charge -- all of which Menendez failed to report.
 Melgen also donated hundreds of thousands of dollars to the senator's campaign funds, legal defense funds and political action committees that supported the senator and paid for a pricey Paris hotel stay Menendez, according to court documents.

 In exchange, prosecutors say, Menendez acted in his "official capacity" as a senator to help advance the personal and business interests of Melgen.